platformsh/platformsh-docs/src/development/access-site.md

 ### SFTP

 SFTP is another way to upload and download files to and from a remote environment.
-There are many SFTP clients available for every possible operating system - graphical and command-line - use whichever one works for you.
+There are many SFTP clients available for every operating system; use whichever one works for you.

 ### SCP